-Cyclists can travel two abreast, not more than 1.5 metres apart and take the whole lane if necessary to be visible.
+Bike riders can travel two abreast, not more than 1.5 metres apart and take the whole lane if necessary to be visible.

-When you a riding:
+When you are riding:

-- Wear a helmet and obey the road rules
+- Wear a helmet.
+It’s the law.

 When you are driving: